 - Decrease GHGs emitted through product use by 25 percent by 2030.

-- Increase the energy efficiency of half our products by 2020.
+- Increase the energy efficiency of half products sold by 2020.

 The above goals are illustrative examples only and by no means the only goal style that could be submitted as part of Project Gigaton – you’ll need to determine the scope, timeline and type of goal that makes sense for your company and products.
+The best goals are specific, measurable, and time bound.
 After submitting a goal using the button below, you’ll be asked to report on your progress annually so the impact can be recognized and attributed toward the Project Gigaton one gigaton reduction target.

-4. Number of units sold for the reporting year
+Number of units sold in reporting year (more efficient product)